aklin/aklin.github.io/cv.md

 In the past I've worked on both [Register][link-reg] and the core [Browser][link-bro] modules, but these days my work focuses mostly on [Inventory][link-inv].
-On the design side of the equation I provide the technical to do so.
+On the design side of the equation I provide the technical insight complementing the product owner's business interests.
+I use **TDD** when it would be beneficial to do so.